-Number of Current mix Target mix Balance of new housing to
+Number of bedrooms Current mix (2011) Target mix (2031)

-bedrooms (2011) (2031) reach target mix
+1 Bedroom 7.3 % 6.2%

-1 Bedroom 7.3 % 6.2% 0.7%
+2 Bedrooms 19.9% 24.1%

-2 Bedrooms 19.9% 24.1% 28.9%
+3 Bedrooms 35.9% 48.3%

-3 Bedrooms 35.9% 48.3% 70.4%
+4 Bedrooms 28.0% 16.2%

-4 Bedrooms 28.0% 16.2% 0%
+5 or more Bedrooms 8.9% 5.3%

-5 or more Bedrooms 8.9% 5.3% 0%
+- HE1.2 Where the mix set out in table HE1 cannot be delivered for viability reasons, applicants must set this out using an open book viability assessment as part of the planning application which is to be agreed with the Local Planning Authority.
+In these cases, applications should reflect these mixes as closely as possible. - HE1.3 Developments which provide bungalow and other types of accommodation for elderly and disabled people as part of the above provision will be strongly supported.

-- HE1.2 Where the mix set out in table HE1 cannot be delivered for viability reasons, applicants should set this out using an open book viability assessment as part of the planning application which is to be agreed with the Local Planning Authority and Southwell Town Council Planning Committee.
-In these cases, applications should reflect these mixes as closely as possible. - HE1.3 All densities as set out in the tables HE1a and HE1b should be calculated from a net development area, and not include areas of the site that are subject to landscape boundary planting (policy DH4), public spaces, children's play space and other land set aside for landscape, ecological or access requirements in accordance with other development plan policies. - HE1.4 Developments which provide bungalow and other types of accommodation for elderly and disabled people as part of the above provision will be strongly supported. - HE1.5 On larger developments of over 0.5 hectares, the provision of plots for self-build will be supported subject to other policies in the development plan. - HE1.6 Where dwellings (including bungalows) of one or two bedrooms are delivered, permitted development rights associated with extension and alteration will be removed in order to allow for consideration of the impact on the balance of the parish's housing stock when applications are made in the future.
+- HE1.4 On larger developments of over 0.5 hectares, the provision of plots for self-build will be supported subject to other policies in the development plan. - HE1.5 Where dwellings (including bungalows) of one or two bedrooms are delivered, permitted development rights associated with extension and alteration will be removed in order to allow for consideration of the impact on the balance of the parish's housing stock when applications are made in the future.